 Once you’re in the Brand Dashboard, you can start viewing those notifications!

-How to use Amazon analytics for your business
+How to use Amazon Brand Analytics for your business

-When it comes to how to use Amazon analytics, use these tips:
+When it comes to how to use Brand Analytics, use these tips:

 - View your Amazon Brand Analytics reports on a monthly, quarterly, and yearly basis